Vajrayana: Place within Buddhist tradition

 Various classifications distinguish Vajrayāna from other Buddhist traditions.
 Vajrayāna can be seen as a third yana, next to Śrāvakayāna and Mahayana.
 Vajrayāna can be distinguished from Sutrayana.
 Sutrayana is the method of perfecting good qualities, where Vajrayāna is the method of taking the intended outcome of Buddhahood as the path.
 Vajrayāna can also be distinguished from the paramitayana.
-According to this schema, Indian Mahayana revealed two vehicles (yana) or methods for attaining enlightenment: the method of the perfections (Paramitayana) and the method of mantra (Mantrayana).
+According to this schema, Indian Mahāyāna revealed two vehicles (yana) or methods for attaining enlightenment: the method of the perfections (Paramitayana) and the method of mantra (Mantrayana).

 The Paramitayana consists of the six or ten paramitas, of which the scriptures say that it takes three incalculable aeons to lead one to Buddhahood.
 The tantra literature, on the other hand, says that Mantrayana leads one to Buddhahood in a single lifetime.
 According to the literature, the mantra is an easy path without the difficulties of Paramitayana.
 Mantrayana is sometimes portrayed as a method for those of inferior abilities, but the practitioner of mantra must still adhere to the Bodhisattva vow.